cityofaustin/janis/docs/TranslationWorkflow.md

 #### 1. Navigate to the page you'd like to download and highlight for translations.
-In this sample, I'll use the [Curbside Compost Pickup Page](http://alpha.austin.gov/services/compost-pickup)
+In this sample, I'll use the [Curbside Compost Pickup Page](http://alpha.austin.gov/services/compost-pickup) It may be helpful to select the language you're sending to your translator so the non-translated content is more obvious.

 #### 2. Download the page
 You'll click the Single File icon in your browser bar and wait a few minutes.